Multifactor Authentication Assistance

 Employees and Students - How to Enroll Primary Device

-• Please note: We recommend you select push notifications.
+• We recommend you select push notifications.
 The "push" option means that you will receive a notification directly to the Duo mobile app on your cell phone.
+This works over cell data or wifi!

 • Complete your authentication by clicking "Approve" on your Duo app.